Prabu Siliwangi: Legend of Prabu Siliwangi

 An usurper of evil ambition overthrows King Anggalarang and murders him, taking over the throne.
-The prince Jayadewata is poisoned, drugged, and cast under a black magic spell that caused him to suffer amnesia and insanity.
+The prince Jayadewata is poisoned, drugged, and cast under a black magic spell that causes him to suffer amnesia and insanity.
 The powerful but insane prince wandered around and caused trouble in many villages, until Ki Gedeng Sindangkasih, the chief of Sindangkasih village, managed to pacifize him.
-With the love of Nyi Ambetkasih, Ki Gedeng's daughter, the prince is finally cured from his illness.
+With the love of Nyi Ambetkasih, Ki Gedeng's daughter, the prince is finally cured of his illness.
 Prince Jayadewata married Nyi Ambetkasih.
 Later, Prince Jayadewata managed to gain the support of the people and succeeded in reclaiming his rightful throne.

 Animal associations

 Traditions associated King Siliwangi with the mythical tiger and sometimes the black and white leopard, as his guard.
-According to legends after the Sultanates of Cirebon and Banten sacked the capital of Pakuan Pajajaran, the king refused to convert to Islam, yet he also refused to fight the invading Muslim forces, since the Sultan of Cirebon was his own kin.
+According to legends after the Sultanates of Cirebon and Banten sacked the capital of Pakuan Pajajaran, the king refused to convert to Islam, yet he also refused to fight the invading Muslim forces, since the Sultan of Cirebon was his kin.
 Tradition tells that after the fall of Pakuan, the last king of Sunda, accompanied by his faithful followers, retreated to Mount Salak located south of the capital to avoid further bloodshed.
 Then the king is ngahyang (he disappeared) to become a hyang or spirit.
 He turned into a mythical beast, the sacred tiger.
-Tradition mentioned that the King disappeared in Sancang forest, near the southern sea far south in Garut Regency.
+Tradition mentioned that the King disappeared in the Sancang forest, near the southern sea far south in Garut Regency.

-By the 17th century, the city of Pakuan Pajajaran has been reclaimed by tropical rainforest, and invested by tiger.
+By the 17th century, the city of Pakuan Pajajaran had been reclaimed by tropical rainforest, and infested by tiger.
 The first Dutch expedition into inland West Java was led in 1687 by Pieter Scipio van Oostende.
 He led his team to explore deep south from Batavia into the remnant of Pakuan and ended on Wijnkoopsbaai (present-day Palabuhanratu).
 One of the members of his expedition team was mauled by a tiger in the area, two days earlier.
-Scipio learned from Lieutenant Tanuwijaya's men from Sumedang that the ruins were the remnants of Pakuan or Pajajaran kingdom.
+Scipio learned from Lieutenant Tanuwijaya's men from Sumedang that the ruins were the remnants of the Pakuan or Pajajaran kingdom.